 Now, you can see the actual donut chart in Tableau.
 But first, let me change the color of the middle area by increasing the opacity to 100% and selecting the Color White to improve your experience.

-Right-click on the Left and Right side of the Axis and uncheck the Show Header option. to remove Axis.
+Right-click on the Left and Right side of the Axis and uncheck the Show Header option to remove Axis.
 Next, use the Format Menu to remove the Zero, Grid Lines, and Axis lines from the report.

-And the final output of the Tableau Donut Chart is as follows.
+The final output of the Tableau Donut Chart is as follows.
 Here, we selected and dragged each sales value into the region.

 The above image shows the actual sales value, but you can also display the percentages in the Tableau Donut chart.
 To do so, click the down arrow beside the SUM(Sales) -> Quick Table Calculation -> Percent of Total.